MileHacker Logo

 • Vegetarian and vegan options are widely available.

-• Many restaurants offer clearly marked vegetarian and vegan dishes on the menus.
+• Lots of restaurants have clearly marked vegetarian and vegan dishes on the menus.

 • Dedicated vegan restaurants and cafes exist, specifically in the downtown area and East Village Arts And culture area.